WHAT: The need to invest in Nursing: Lessons learned from the pandemic

 - Gloria Lucia Arango Bayer, Associate Professor, Faculty of Nursing, National University of Colombia

-- Video presentation from the PAHO Collaborating Center for Nursing at the University of Illinois at Chicago
+Video: PAHO Collaborating Center for Nursing at the University of Illinois at Chicago.
+Perspectives and contributions of nursing to the promotion of universal health.